traefik/traefik/docs/content/user-guides/docker-compose/basic-example/index.md

 ---
 title: "Traefik Docker Documentation"
-description: "This guide covers a Docker Compose file exposing a service using the Docker provider in Traefik Proxy."
+description: "Learn how to use Docker Compose to expose a service with Traefik Proxy."
 ---

 # Docker Compose example

-In this section, you will see how to use [Docker Compose](https://docs.docker.com/compose/ "Link to Docker Compose") to expose a service using the Docker provider.
+In this section, you will learn how to use [Docker Compose](https://docs.docker.com/compose/ "Link to Docker Compose") to expose a service using the Docker provider.

 ## Setup